Article contents

 The UK has actually committed to becoming a global cryptoasset technology hub, in an attempt to become a world leader in crypto and blockchain technology.

-If you make profit on your bitcoin, and want to cash in, you might be liable for Capital Gains Tax (CGT), which is 18% or 24% of your profits (depending on your income).
+If you make a profit on your bitcoin, and want to cash in, you might be liable for Capital Gains Tax (CGT), which is 18% or 24% of your profits (depending on your income).
 However, you’ll only pay this if you make over £3,000 in profit each year, in total across all of your investment earnings.
-(We cover tax more below.)
+(We cover bitcoin and tax below.)

-It’s perfectly safe to buy bitcoin if you use any of our recommended bitcoin exchanges.
+It’s perfectly safe to buy bitcoin if you use any of our crypto top picks.
 We don’t suggest using one you haven’t been recommended – not all exchanges are safe.

 In the UK, crypto exchanges need to be authorised by the Financial Conduct Authority (FCA), which regulates financial services.
 Meaning they have to adhere to strict rules and regulations about protecting their customers' money and crypto.